top of page

 Tax Implications

 CLNs may not qualify for certain tax reliefs like EIS or SEIS, potentially reducing investment returns.
+The tax treatment can be particularly complex for expats, who may face obligations in both their country of residence and their home country.

 Dilution Risk